kai-chu/brucelee/README.md

 ## Game Engine
 Phaser is an engine to create 2D games, I found out their github is quite active and documents are pretty easy as well. https://phaser.io

+## Things to do
+* Add github pages to describe what the project is and news
+* Add backend to store use records
+** Add backend service end point to receive user command ** Add backend service logic to compare user click speed and rank ** Add backend service logic to identify final states of the game, clicking speed of the first quickest user is 4 times than that of the second fastest.
+** Add backend service to publish game status

+* Add frontend to interact with users
+** Add login check with facebook login api
+** Add game logic to show user click speed
+** Add game logic to receive user click
+** Add game logic to show different colors for different users ** Refactor project to use webpack, npm
+** Add CI build in travis ci